-Where do you start when it comes to tuning in to people around you, and achieving meaningful things?
+Where do you start when it comes to tuning in to people around you and achieving meaningful things?

 I think it starts with being comfortable in who I am, staying true to that, and let it flow naturally.
-It is a maturing process that I think we all go through over time.
+It is a maturing process that I think we all go through overtime.

 How fascinating this journey has been!

-What happens when youth opens up to this?
-What do you get from that space?
-They bring incredible range of colorful ideas; their creativity knows no bounds.
+They bring an incredible range of colorful ideas; their creativity knows no bounds.
 The energy they bring is infectious.

 Yes, I think youth develops confidence probably faster than adults.
-There is a refreshing lightness to try new things, and spirit of just doing it without thinking too much about what if’s that can be a drag.
+There is a refreshing lightness to try new things and the spirit of just doing it without overthinking.

-Can they give effective feedback to each other?
 Yes.
-We have kids as young as 12 year old, express reaction and opinion on speeches in a constructive way.
-We introduce the idea of giving feedback over a number of sessions, showing how to give feedback.
-They are able to understand it all, and give feedback without being judgmental or harsh.
+We have kids as young as 12 years old, express reaction and opinion on speeches in a constructive way.
+We introduce the idea of giving feedback over several sessions, showing how to provide feedback.
+They absorb it all and give feedback without being judgmental or harsh.
 Lightness in the air helps here as well.
-Speakers are able to receive feedback in the spirit of help, in the spirit of a valuable support system.
-In time, it becomes a deeply enriching experience where they can speak and give feedback to each other in self-sustaining ways.
+Speakers can receive feedback in the spirit of help, in the sense of a valuable support system.
+In time, it becomes a profoundly enriching experience where they can speak and give feedback to each other in self-sustaining ways.

 What an opportunity for me to be in front of abundant creativity and boundless positive energy of youth.